-The weight of a string is the sum of the weights of all the string's characters.
+The weight of a string is the sum of the weights of its characters.
 For example:

 A uniform string consists of a single character repeated zero or more times.
 For example, ccc and a are uniform strings, but bcb and cd are not.

 Given a string, , let be the set of weights for all possible uniform contiguous substrings of string .
-You have to answer queries, where each query consists of a single integer, .
-For each query, print Yes on a new line if ; otherwise, print No instead.
+There will be queries to answer where each query consists of a single integer.
+Create a return array where for each query, the value is Yes if .
+Otherwise, append No.

 Note: The symbol denotes that is an element of set .